 Beyond infancy, you’re going to be able to rear-face most children until 5 or even beyond in this seat before needing to turn them forward-facing.
-The fact that there isn’t a specific height limit while rear-facing is great, even though parents will typically go by the 1″ rule anyway (at least 1″ of shell above the head of the child) when determining if a child can still fit in a seat by height while rear-facing.
-I’d estimate the actual rear-facing height limit to be 49″ (the forward-facing height limit), which is significantly beyond any other seat I’m aware of on the market.
+The specific height limit while rear-facing is 49″, even though parents will typically go by the 1″ rule anyway (at least 1″ of shell above the head of the child) when determining if a child can still fit in a seat by height while rear-facing.
+The actual rear-facing height limit to be 49″ is the same as the forward-facing height limit, which is significantly beyond any other seat I’m aware of on the market.

 There are a couple of oddities related to the Extend2Fit due to its design.
 One is that you could potentially run out of height room forward-facing with a tall and light child before running out of room rear-facing.
-This is because of the aforementioned lack of a height limit rear-facing combined with a 49″ height limit while forward-facing.
 Given the benefits of rear-facing vs forward-facing, however, this isn’t really a disadvantage, but rather another reason to keep rear-facing.

 As a result, I’d recommend just rear-facing as long as the seat (not your child) will let you, forward-facing as long as the seat will let you, and then switching to a dedicated forward-facing or combination forward/booster seat (e.g., the Frontier G1.1) until your child is physically and psychologically ready to use a booster seat.